 With such a huge range of species, there should be no surprise that almost every color can be seen on a bird.
 Birds have a wide diversity of patterns and colors on their plumage.

-The colors are used in various ways and can be used to aid in courtship or to display a threat.
+The colors are used in various ways and can aid in courtship or display a threat.
 Colored plumage can also be used as camouflage from prey and predators.
 Generally, only the parts of the feathers that can be seen are brightly colored, with those concealed being dull.

 Colors on feathers are produced by pigments called melanins and lipochromes.
 These two pigments produce different colors on the feathers.

 Lipochromes produce reds, oranges, yellows, greens, and blues.
-Melanins produce darker colors such as blacks, browns, reddish-browns but also some yellows.
-Colors are sometimes related to the diet of the bird with crows and ravens needing plenty of riboflavin in their diet to achieve their color.
+Melanins produce darker colors such as blacks, browns, reddish-browns, but also some yellows.
+Colors are sometimes related to the bird’s diet, with crows and ravens needing plenty of riboflavin in their diet to achieve their color.
 These pigments can also protect the bird from ultraviolet rays from the sun.

 There is another diversity within the colors of birds.
 Colors are either iridescent or non-iridescent.
 Non-iridescent colors can be seen from any angle, but iridescent colors such as those on hummingbirds can only be seen from certain angles.

 Although birds of different species have a diversity of colors, birds of the same species can also have different colors depending on where they live.
-Birds that live in shady areas may be different colors from those that live in areas of high sun.
-This is due to some colors fading in the sun.
+Birds that live in shady areas may be different colors from those living in areas with lots of sun.
+This is due to some colors fading in bright sunlight.

-The flight is an adaptation that birds use to move around.
-Birds do not all fly in the same manner however, using several different methods.
+Flight is an adaptation that birds use to move around.
+Birds do not all fly in the same manner however, and use several different methods.

 We are used to seeing birds flap their wings.
-In this method of flight, birds flap their wings up and down to propel themselves through the air.
+In this flight method, birds flap their wings up and down to propel themselves through the air.
 On the upstroke, the wings are held so that the wingtip moves closer to the body.
 On the downstroke, however, the wings move downward parallel to the body.

-The downstroke generates thrust and allows the bird to fly straight and level, whereas the upstroke can provide lift in some circumstances.
+The downstroke generates thrust and allows the bird to fly straight and level, whereas the upstroke can provide lift.